-- (a) The cost of these benefits is determined on an annual basis and includes, as applicable, annual car lease or car service, automobile service fees, and other related miscellaneous expenses (such as fuel and maintenance).
-Mr. Fairbank does not participate in the Company-provided automotive benefit.
-Mr. Blackley's auto benefit includes the costs attributable to the difference between fair market value and the purchase price of the leased vehicle (\$19,936). - (b) Represents cost attributable to the annual physical program where executives have the opportunity to receive a comprehensive health screening once a year. - (c) Represents Company contributions under qualified (401(k)) and non-qualified deferred compensation programs and other supplemental executive retirement benefits.
-The maximum 401(k) match for calendar year 2020 was \$21,375 which all NEOs except the CEO received.
-The amount \$21,375 also represents the NEOs' company contribution from the 401(k) plan.
-See the 2020 Non Qualified Deferred Compensation table below for additional information on the contribution. - ^(d) Represents life insurance premiums paid on behalf of the executives. - (e) Represents contributions made by Capital One to charitable organizations chosen by the CEO (up to \$30,000; for 2020, the amount of these contributions was \$20,000) and the other NEOs (up to \$5,000 per NEO), as well as incidental expenses incurred in connection with corporate events.
-Mr. Blackley also received upgraded frequent flyer status, at no incremental cost to Capital One, pursuant to arrangements with Capital One's preferred airline vendors. - (f) Represents costs attributable to a security guard who provides for Mr. Fairbank's personal security and operates Mr. Fairbank's personal vehicle (\$84,293).
-The percent of personal use of the security guard's services is tracked throughout the calendar year and then applied to the full expense amount for personal security. - ^(g) Represents aggregate cost to the Company for home security services provided to executives. - (h) Represents one-time installation and ongoing maintenance costs of new home security systems for Mr. Fairbank (\$234,291) and for Mr. Blackley (\$113,223), as a result of a change in home security services vendor.
+- The cost of these benefits is determined on an annual basis and includes, as applicable, annual car lease or car service, automobile service fees, and other related miscellaneous expenses (such as fuel and maintenance).
+Mr. Fairbank does not participate in the Company-provided automotive benefit. - (b) Represents cost attributable to the annual physical program where executives have the opportunity to receive a comprehensive health screening once a year. - Represents aggregate cost to the Company for home security services provided to executives (c) - (d) Represents Company contributions under qualified (401(k)) and non-qualified deferred compensation programs and other supplemental executive retirement benefits.
+The maximum 401(k) match for calendar year 2022 was \$22,875 which all NEOs except the CEO received.
+See the 2022 Non-Qualified Deferred Compensation table below for additional information on the contribution. - (e) Represents life insurance premiums paid on behalf of the executives. - Represents contributions made by Capital One to charitable organizations chosen by the CEO (for 2022, the amount of these contributions was \$40,000) and the other NEOs.
+Mr. Blinde's total includes \$10,000 related to reimbursement for legal fees related to the negotiation of his new hire offer letter as well as \$1,000 in consideration for signing applicable new hire agreements.

-2020 Grants of Plan-Based Awards
+2022 Grants of Plan-Based Awards

-The Grants of Plan-Based Awards table provides details on equity incentive plan awards granted in 2020, including cash-settled RSUs, performance shares and stock-settled RSUs.
-The columns reporting "Estimated Future Payouts Under Equity Incentive Plan Awards," "All Other Stock Awards" and "All Other Option Awards" relate to Capital One's equity-based incentives awarded to the NEOs.
+The Grants of Plan-Based Awards table provides details on equity incentive plan awards granted in 2022, including cash-settled RSUs, performance shares, and stock-settled RSUs.
+The columns reporting "Estimated Future Payouts Under Equity Incentive Plan Awards," "All Other Stock Awards," and "All Other Option Awards" relate to Capital One's equity-based incentives awarded to the NEOs.

-2020 Grants to CEO
+2022 Grants to CEO

-For 2020, awards granted to the CEO consist of performance shares granted in January 2020 as part of the CEO's 2019 compensation program and (i) cash-settled RSUs granted in January 2020 for 2019 performance and (ii) cash-settled RSUs granted in January 2020 for the 2020 performance year representing 9% of the CEO's total compensation for 2020.
+For 2022, awards granted to the CEO consist of Financial Performance Shares and TSR Performance Shares (each as defined on pages 94 and 95, respectively, under "Performance Share Awards") granted in February 2022 as part of the CEO's 2022 compensation program and (i) cash-settled RSUs granted in February 2022 for 2021 performance and (ii) cash-settled RSUs granted in February 2022 for the 2022 performance year, representing 10% of the CEO's total compensation for the 2022 performance year.